 Financial Empowerment Center representatives can conduct presentations to groups interested in learning more about the counseling process.
-Please contact one of the centers directly to learn more about scheduling.

 Counseling sessions are done at each of our centers and select satellite sites.
 Counselors can conduct phone sessions if we are able to collect signatures on the disclosures before the initial session

 You are not required to bring any documentation for the first session.
 However, documents such as paystubs, account statements, bills and other relevant financial documents are always helpful.

 You can discuss any financial situation with a counselor.
 The counselor will work with you to develop a budget, create a plan of action based on your needs, and follow up with you to discuss your progress.